deepr41/budget_bot/README.md

 ## What's new?

-We've considerably extended this project to make using DollarBot easy and engaging.
+We've considerably extended this project to make using Budget Bot easy and engaging.
-1. Expressive Graphs
+- Expressive Graphs📊: Engaging visual representations of your financial data for better understanding.
-2. Budget prediction
+- Budget Prediction🤑: Anticipate your budget for the upcoming month based on your current expenditure patterns.
-3. Clearer and more informative PDF Reports
+- Clearer PDF Reports📈: Improved documentation with more detailed and informative PDF reports for effective analysis.
-4. Ability to add recurring expenses
+- Recurring Expenses🔁: Now you can effortlessly add recurring expenses, ensuring a more comprehensive budget.
-5. Budget Creation Updated
+- Enhanced Budget Creation🔄: Updated features for creating, updating, and deleting budgets, providing greater flexibility.
-6. Clearer wording in the documentation
+- Integrated OpenAI API🚀: Access OpenAI tools for enhanced analysis and receive tips on efficient expense management.

 Check [this documentation out](https://github.com/deepr41/budget_bot/blob/main/docs/whats-new.md) for an in-depth depiction of our changes. :)